vojtasvoboda/oc-twigextensions-plugin/README.md

 ### revision

 Force the browser to reload cached modified/updated asset files.
-You can provide a format parameter so that the prepended timestamp get converted accordingly to the PHP date() function.
+You can provide a format parameter so that the prepended timestamp gets converted accordingly to the PHP date() function.

 #### usage
 ```